Wildlife Migration and Movement

 Wildlife Ambassador

-Suzanne Linford, Founder of Protect Animal Migration and Movement, is our Wildlife Ambassador.
+Suzanne Linford, the Founder of Protect Animal Migration and Movement, is our Wildlife Ambassador.
 Suzanne is an excellent resource for information about wildlife and their need to move within their range and seasonally between higher and lower-elevation habitats.
 If you want to learn more about how to become an advocate for wildlife, contact Suzanne to schedule a talk for your association or group.
 Click HERE for more information on local advocacy.

 Founder of Protect Animal Migration & Movement and Oregon Wildlife Foundation Wildlife Ambassador